dataluscorp/browser/intl/docs/locale.rst

 but there's also a degree of customization every user may want to make.

-All major operating systems have a Settings UI for selecting those preferences, and since Firefox does not provide its own, Gecko looks into the OS for them.
+All major operating systems have a Settings UI for selecting those preferences, and since Datalus does not provide its own, Gecko looks into the OS for them.

 A special API :js:`mozilla::intl::OSPreferences` handles communication with the host operating system, retrieving regional preferences and altering